zdravkov/kendo-docs/api/wrappers/jsp/colorPicker.md

     <kendo:colorPicker toolIcon="toolIcon">
     </kendo:colorPicker>

-### value `String`
+### value `java.lang.String`

 The initially selected color.
-This can be a string supported by parseColor or a Color object.
 Note that when initializing the widget from an <input> element, the initial color will be decided by the field instead.

 #### Example
     <kendo:colorPicker value="value">